Update: September 17, 2021

 There are approximately 1,400 people being held within detention facilities across Australia and around 200 people held in Alternative Places of Detention (APODs).

-In this case the APODs in question are small hotel rooms currently being used to detain about 120 people in a hotel at Kangaroo Point (Brisbane) and 60 people in the Preston Mantra Hotel (Melbourne).
+The APODs are small hotel rooms currently being used to detain about 120 people at Kangaroo Point (Brisbane) and 60 people in the Preston Mantra Hotel (Melbourne).
+While the average time someone spends in detention is currently 525 days, 25 % of people in detention have been detained for over two years.

 How is the ASRC helping people in detention?